Could Storms Drench The Fourth?

 Once the sailboats are off the water and darkness falls it’s time for fireworks.
 This is one of our favorite traditions.
 We love to say, “Ah!” when seeing the explosions of color reflect off the lake.

-It’s also a time to remind everyone that our pets and veterans can really be bothered by the sound of those booming explosions.
+of those booming explosions.
 Our small animals get scared, shiver with fear and look everywhere for a place to hide.
 If you know your neighbors have pets who respond negatively to fireworks, please be respectful.

 Pets, Vets, and Kids